Romance, German, and Slavic Languages and Literatures

 The undergraduate program is designed to strengthen a student's ability to communicate, reason, and understand the linguistic, social, cultural, and physical environments that inform the lives of the people who speak the target language.
 Course work fosters critical thinking, based in the linguistic, cultural, and historical roots of the locations where the language is spoken.
 The curriculum prepares students for careers in academia, business, diplomacy, government, medicine, and law, among other fields.

 Classroom and laboratory study is supplemented by the diverse resources of Washington, D.C., through field trips, foreign films, lectures, and cultural programs at embassies.
-Contact the Department concerning eligibility, requirements, and procedures for the wide variety of opportunities to study abroad.
+Visit the department website for information concerning eligibility, requirements, and procedures for the wide variety of opportunities to study abroad.

 - Bachelor of Arts with a major in French language, literature, and culture